Jespy616/The-Last-Game/documentation/UsersManual.md

 You will be redirected to a page that give you an option to [start a new game](#starting-a-new-game)

 ### Starting a new game
-After logging in, you will be taken to the menu screen with a button that says `start game`.
-Clicking this button will bring you to to a screen that explains the game.
+After logging in, you will be taken to the menu screen with two buttons that say `start game` and `load game`.
+Clicking the `start game` button will bring you to to a screen that explains the game.
 Click `next` in the bottom right to continue.

 You will then be given a couple of options for your game:
 - Theme - this affects the aesthetic of the map